COVID-19: Information for schools and pupils

 22. A child has health problems that may put them at higher risk from COVID-19.
 Should they attend school?

 The risk to children becoming severely ill from COVID-19 is very low - even in children with underlying health conditions.
 There are negative health impacts of being out of school.
-Schools are not currently considered high risk settings when compared to other workplace environments.
-Almost all children should now be able to return to school.
-This includes children who were previously advised to shield.
+Most children can continue to attend school at this time.

 A small number of children with very serious health conditions will be advised not to return to school by their specialist paediatrician.
 This includes children who have recently received a solid organ transplant or children receiving chemotherapy.
 Most of these children would not be able to attend school even during “normal” years due to the risk of non-COVID-19 infections.